220516-Java-Angular-Enterprise/Notes/week1/wed/assignments/abstraction/README.md

 returning correctly.
 Also, make sure the area and circumference are being returned correctly.
 For area and circumference, you may assume the results will have 2 decimal points of precision.

-Part 3 Triangle Class

-For this part you will be writing the Triangle class.
-As in the previous class, the Triangle Class has a constructor, accessors and mutators and abstract methods defined.
-Triangle Class: Constructor, Triangle(double height, double base)

-The constructor for the Triangle Class will take two doubles, one for base and one for height.
-These values should be stored in instance variables.
-Triangle Class: Accessors and Mutators, getHeight() getBase() setHeight(double height) setBase(double base)

-Like in the Rectangle class, there are now two instance variables, one for height and another for base.
-Both of these instance variables need to have accessors and mutators.
-The accessors should return the respective value of an instance variable.
-The mutators will take a double to change a respective instance variable.
-Triangle Class: Abstract Methods, calculateArea() and calculateCircumference()

-As seen previously in all the other subclasses, the Triangle class also extends the Shape class.
-This means that the abstract methods in the Shape class have to be defined in the Triangle class.

-The Triangle class will be limited to performing calculations for equilateral triangles, where all sides are the same length.
-This should make calculations for area and perimeter relatively simple.

-The methods that must be implemented are calculateArea() and calculateCircumference().
-For calculateArea(), return the area of a triangle, which as a reminder is (base*height)/2.
-As before with the Rectangle Class, there is not a circumference for a triangle.
-Therefore, for this method return the perimeter of a triangle.
-As you have the base of the triangle, and because this class is limited to just equilateral triangles, you should be able to easily calculate the perimeter of the triangle..
-Testing Triangle Class

-In the Test Class, you can now test the code written in this class.
-Make sure to see if the accessors and mutators are returning correctly.
-Also, make sure the area and circumference are being returned correctly.

 # Part 3 Triangle Class